Sparks (Sparks album): Release

-Halfnelson was initially released on Bearsville Records in 1971.
-Shortly after the release of the album the group changed their name to 'Sparks'.
-The album was then re-released by Bearsville Records in 1972 as Sparks.
+Halfnelson was initially released on Bearsville Records in early 1972.
+Shortly after the release of the album, the group changed their name to Sparks.
+The album was then re-released by Bearsville Records later the same year as Sparks.
 The new version of the album featured new artwork that was simpler, displaying the group in more of a classic pose superimposed against a red brick pattern.
 The single to this reissue "Wonder Girl", became a minor regional hit in certain parts of Alabama and California and also appeared on the lower end of the Cashbox chart at #92.
 The single also Bubbled Under the Hot 100 at No. 112.
-The tracks "Roger" and "Saccharin and the War" are re-recorded versions of songs from their untitled 1969 demo album, which is erroneously referred to as "The 'A Woofer In Tweeter's Clothing' Demos".
+The tracks "Roger" and "Saccharin and the War" are re-recorded versions of songs from their untitled 1969 demo album, which is erroneously referred to as "The 'A Woofer in Tweeter's Clothing' Demos".

 Re-issue

 Sparks has been re-released numerous times since 1972.
 It is often packaged with the follow-up album A Woofer in Tweeter's Clothing.
 One such re-issue was released in 1975 to capitalize on the group's success in the UK.
 This version was titled 2 Originals of Sparks and was packaged as a double-LP in a gatefold sleeve with a 14-page booklet.

-The most recent cd re-issue was released in 2019 in The Netherlands on Music On Cd.
+The most recent CD re-issue was released in 2019 on the Dutch record label Music On CD.